 Liam's estranged brother Noel has always liked to joke about the length of the track, but speaking in a throwback interview he said: "It's one of our best tunes.
 It doesn't matter who wrote it."

 "I wrote that as a one-off," Liam added.
 "I was in France in this massive f***ing mansion, doing our album.
 I went out one day sat under a tree, had a bit of a biblical moment and that was it.
 Didn't do it to present [to] Noel, I just wrote it.

 "It took three minutes and I think I wrote all the words pretty much there and then."

-Liam Gallagher's two-minute love song might last forever, but the relationship unfortunately didn't.
+Liam Gallagher's two-minute and eight second love song might last forever in the musical canon, but the relationship it was inspired by certainly didn't.

-His marriage to Nicole Appleton broke down after it emerged Liam had fathered a secret love child after a fling with journalist Liza Ghorbani, and the pair divorced in April 2014.
+His marriage to Nicole Appleton broke down after it emerged he'd had fathered a secret love child after a fling with journalist Liza Ghorbani, and the pair divorced in April 2014.